SAFEtoolbox/SAFEtoolbox.github.io/index.md

 role, and area of expertise).
 In 2018, we used these information to run a survey of the users community at the time, and get their evaluation of SAFE.
 The results of this survey are discussed in [Pianosi et al (2020)](/index#references).

-As of February 2023, when the safetoolbox.info website was closed and the code moved to Github, the toolbox had been downloaded over 4000 times from students and researchers from 160 different countries. <br>
+As of February 2023, when the safetoolbox.info website was closed and the code moved to Github, the toolbox had been downloaded over 4000 times from students and researchers from 160 different countries and across a range of areas in engineering and science.
+A visual summary is available [here](./Statistics.md/). <br>

 ### Download ###